arkid15r/hass/README.md

 ### - tts.py

 Plays a TTS message on Amazon Echo devices using Alexa notification service.
-A list of target devices is generated based on time, recent motion activity, and a set of default and last resort targets.
+A list of target devices can be configured based on time, recent motion activity, and other binary sensors or templates with 'on'/'off' state capabilities.

 Usage: